Serving all people by providing personalized health and wellness through exemplary care, education and research.

 To eat less fat, you may need to learn some new ways to cook.
 But that doesn't mean you have to eat bland, boring food.
 And it doesn't mean cooking needs to take any more time.
 Here are some tips for cooking and seasoning foods with less fat.

-Broil, roast, bake, steam, or microwave fish, chicken, turkey, and meat.
+Broil, roast, bake, steam, or microwave fish, chicken, turkey, and other meats.

 Remove skin from chicken and turkey and trim extra fat from meat before cooking.

 Sprinkle herbs on meat, chicken, and fish, and in soups.

 Steam or microwave vegetables without adding fat.
 Serve with herbs, lemon juice, vinegar, or fat-free butter-flavored powder.

 To flavor beans and rice, add chopped onions, garlic, and peppers.

 Chill soups and stews.
 Before reheating and serving, skim off the fat.

 When you add fat, use canola or olive oil instead of butter or lard.